open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-instrumentation-http/README.md

 `responseHook`                          | `HttpResponseCustomAttributeFunction`      | Function for adding custom attributes before response is handled
 `startIncomingSpanHook`                 | `StartIncomingSpanCustomAttributeFunction` | Function for adding custom attributes before a span is started in incomingRequest
 `startOutgoingSpanHook`                 | `StartOutgoingSpanCustomAttributeFunction` | Function for adding custom attributes before a span is started in outgoingRequest
-`ignoreIncomingRequestHook`             | `IgnoreIncomingRequestFunction`            | Http instrumentation will not trace all incoming requests that matched with custom function.
+`ignoreIncomingRequestHook`             | `IgnoreIncomingRequestFunction`            | HTTP instrumentation will not trace all incoming requests that matched with custom function.
 `ignoreOutgoingRequestHook`             | `IgnoreOutgoingRequestFunction`            | Http instrumentation will not trace all outgoing requests that matched with custom function.
 `disableOutgoingRequestInstrumentation` | `boolean`                                  | Set to true to avoid instrumenting outgoing requests at all.
 This can be helpful when another instrumentation handles outgoing requests.
 `disableIncomingRequestInstrumentation` | `boolean`                                  | Set to true to avoid instrumenting incoming requests at all.
 This can be helpful when another instrumentation handles incoming requests.